iamsuryasonar/webdev-notes/README.md

 65. Generate Date & Time.
 66. Copy text to clipboard
 67. Generate a random number b/w two values.
+- Explain service and web workers.
+- Why do we need currying in JS?
+Explain with example.
+- Explain Array prototyping, generators.
+- Interceptors in axios library?
+- Different types of object creation.
+- What is obj literal and JSON obj.
+- First class functions.
+- Event Loop - Task/Micro Task Queues.
+- Second Largest numb from array without using Math, sort functions.
+- Synthetic events
+- Cookies, localStorage and sessionStorage
+- How Babel works?
+- Explain webpack, parcel and some of its features.
+- HTTP methods...explain
+- Call, apply and bind
+- Arrow functions, anonymous functions, this keyword
+- Explain rate limiting and write a small code to demonstrate.
+- ESLint and security plugins used in your proj?
+- CORS, CSP and XSS explain
+- Tree shaking, debouncing and throttling
+- Array operations
+- Nested array operations, flattening of an array likewise
+- Shallow and deep copy..explain how will you create it
+- Implement a custom Sort() function
+- How do you fetch multiple APIs in a single time.
+- How will you select between SSR and CSR for you application?
+What parameters will you consider.
+- What is A11y issues?
+How do you handle it?

 # Bonus